Tony Bullimore

 Tony Bullimore (15 January 1939 – 31 July 2018) was a British businessman and international yachtsman.
-He is known especially for being rescued on 10 January 1997 during a sailing race after he had been presumed dead.
+During the 1996–97 Vendée Globe solo round-the-world yacht race, his vessel lost its keel and capsized in the Southern Ocean.
+He survived for four days inside the upturned hull before being located and rescued by the Australian Navy.

 Early life and career

 Born in Southend-on-Sea, Essex, he was educated at Claremont School.

 Bullimore moved to Bristol in the early 1960s and married Lalel, a West Indian immigrant.
 In 1966 they opened the Afro-Caribbean-inspired Bamboo Club, which was billed as "Bristol's Premier West Indian Entertainment Centre", housed a restaurant, theatre workshop, football team and was the headquarters of the Bristol West Indian Cricket Club.
 The top floor housed the music venue, with DJs playing reggae and American soul music, and bands performed including Bob Marley and The Wailers, Jimmy Cliff, Ben E. King and Tina Turner.
 The club burned down in 1977, just before the Sex Pistols were due to play there.
 Bullimore had already opened The Granary club at Bristol's Granary building in the early 1970s, which after ten years he slowly sold off to concentrate on other business ventures.
 He also became a race relations advocate in Bristol.